maxlanceund/equal-system/papers/the-undefinability-of-goodness-virtue-and-justice-en.md

 **Directional Signal**: A guiding certainty locked by a system during operations, pointing toward the system's own maintenance and operational continuity.
 A directional signal is not the system's "goal" or "purpose"—it is the navigation the system requires during operations, indicating the direction it should move to avoid collapse or loss of control.

 A directional signal differs from ordinary certainty in that it does not merely describe the system's state, but points toward the system's direction of maintenance.
 Ordinary certainty is descriptive ("today's temperature is 25°C"), while a directional signal is navigational ("the system should maintain itself in this direction").

-In short, a directional signal is the system's navigation mechanism.

 Key properties of directional signals include: